BOUGIE APOCALYPSE

 The vehicle stopped thirty yards back.
 A battered pickup.
 Three people got out slowly — hands visible, moving like they were scared of their own shadows.

-You snorted.
+I snorted.
 “Cash?”

 The younger woman nodded hard.
 “We can trade.
 We’ve got tools, some fuel…”